-A 2D image is the projection of an underlying 3D world, but we as humans have no trouble in understanding this structure and imagining how an image will look from other views.
-Consider the train shown in Figure~\ref{fig:vis_popup}, the reason we can seamlessly predict its other views just from a single image is because of the abstractions we have learned from past experience of watching several trains, or similar shaped objects from different views.
-Enabling machines with such an ability to reason about 3D from a single image will bring trillions of still photos to life with several applications in virtual reality, animation, image editing, and robotics.
+A 2D image is the projection of an underlying 3D world, but as humans, we have no trouble in understanding this structure and imagining how an image will look from other views.
+Consider the train shown in Figure~\ref{fig:vis_popup}, we can seamlessly predict other views from a single image based on the abstractions we have learned from past experience of seeing several trains, or similar shaped objects from different views.
+Enabling machines with such an ability to reason about 3D from a single image will bring trillions of still photos to life, with wide applications in virtual reality, animation, image editing, and robotics.

-This goal of synthesizing novel views from 2D images has been pursued for decades, from early efforts relying completely on geometry~\cite{debevec1996modeling,zitnick2004high,seitz2006comparison} to more recent learning based approaches~\cite{zhou2018stereo,srinivasan2019pushing,aliev2019neural,mildenhall2020nerf,liu2020neural,riegler2020free}.
+The goal of synthesizing novel views from 2D images has been pursued for decades, from early efforts relying completely on multi-view geometry~\cite{debevec1996modeling,zitnick2004high,seitz2006comparison}, to more recent learning based approaches~\cite{zhou2018stereo,sitzmann2019scene,srinivasan2019pushing,aliev2019neural,du2019project,mildenhall2020nerf,liu2020neural,riegler2020stable,li2020multi,wang2021ibrnet,wizadwongsa2021nex}.
 Over the years, significant progress has been made in this direction.
-However, although generating impressive photorealistic output views, most of these previous approaches require multiple images or ground-truth depth at test time, which severely hinders their practicality as a general tool.

-On the other hand, the holy grail of developing a general-purpose tool to convert any arbitrary single image into a corresponding 3D structure for generating novel views has kept the community hooked for years.
-To compensate for the lack of multiple views or 3D models at test time, methods on single-image 3D rely on statistical learning from data.
-This line of work can be traced back to classic works of Hoiem~\etal~\cite{hoiem2005automatic}, followed by Saxena~\etal~\cite{saxena2008make3d}, to obtain `qualitative 3D' from a single image by marrying geometry and learning to see images as a collection of planes.
+However, despite impressive photorealistic output renderings, most of these previous approaches require multiple images or ground-truth depth at test time, which severely hinders their practicality.
+To compensate for the lack of multiple views or 3D models at test time, methods for single-image 3D rely on statistical learning from data.
+This line of work can be traced back to classic works of Hoiem~\etal~\cite{hoiem2005automatic}, followed by Saxena~\etal~\cite{saxena2008make3d}, that obtain `qualitative 3D' from a single image by fitting a collection of planes onto the image.